verygoodgraphics/vgg_runtime/README.md

 ## How To Build

-This project can be built with CMake using common practice.
+This project can be built straightforwardly with CMake using common practices, though the dependencies might be a bit complicated.

 ### 1. Build Requirements

 - C++ compiler supports C++20 or higher
-- Make, CMake and Ninja
+- CMake >= 3.19
-- Python3
+- [Ninja](https://ninja-build.org/) and Python3 is required for building Skia and Nodejs
+- [Netwide Assembler (NASM)](https://nasm.us/) for building Nodejs under Windows

+> NOTE For the Python 3.12, you have to `pip install setuptools` when building Nodejs

 ### 2. Dependent Libraries

 - Use `git submodule update --init --recursive` to fetch VGG submodules.
-- `Nodejs` and `Skia` would be automatically prepared during building.
+- Libraries that will be automatically downloaded and built
+  - Nodejs
+  - Skia
+  - (windows only) SDL2
-- System/user-provided installation of the following libraries
+- System/user-provided libraries
-  - SDL >= 2.26
+  - (except for windows) SDL >= 2.26
-  - (optional) Vulkan SDK (with SPIR-V tools)
+  - (optional) Vulkan SDK with SPIR-V tools

-#### Optinal: Specify Skia manually
+#### Optional: Specify Skia manually

-You can also use your own skia by specifying `SKIA_DIR`:
+You can also use your own Skia by specifying `SKIA_DIR`:

 ```bash
 cmake .. -DSKIA_DIR=/path/to/your/skia